-A great cafe-bistro known for more than just the drinks.
+A great cafe-bistro is known for more than just the drinks.
 Sure to be a tastebud pleaser.

 There are a substantial number of great coffee shops in District 2.
 But Villa Royale Antiques And Tea Room is one that definitely stands out from the rest.

-The cafe has a very eloquent victorian era ambiance with decor such as antique collection and dishware to support that look.
+The cafe has a very eloquent victorian era ambiance with decors such as antique collections and dishware to support that look.

-Other food items consist of dried breads/puffs, finger sandwiches, English breakfast, American breakfast, quiches and a lot more.
+Other food items consist of dried bread/puffs, finger sandwiches, English breakfast, American breakfast, quiches, and a lot more.
 Every single dish is made to enjoy and offer comfort in the purest form.

-Also, there are some private rooms which are specifically meant for people trying to escape to quieter area in order to focus on whatever it is they need to.
+Also, there are some private rooms that are specifically meant for people trying to escape to a quieter area in order to focus on whatever it is they need to.

 For all of the above reasons, it is a great place to take your laptop or book and spend hours indulging in some work and the many menu items.